When is winter in The Coromandel?

 Cold weather therapies

 And to get your blood pumping, there are adrenaline activities here that come into their own in winter.
-Unlike some other paces, all our tracks and parks are open year-round.
-Our mountainbike trails ride well in winter, less dust and summer maintenance has set them up well.
-A hike to the summit of The Pinnacles seems less taxing, and the cool crisp air lengthens the view to the shining eastern seaboard and the iconic peak of Mount Paku.
+Unlike some other places, all our tracks and parks are open year-round.
+Our mountain bike trails ride well in winter, with less dust and summer maintenance has set them up well.
+A hike to the summit of The Pinnacles seems less taxing, and the cool crisp air lengthens the view of the shining eastern seaboard and the iconic peak of Mount Paku.
 The star-laden night sky is at its best for astrophotography at this time, if you elect to spend a night in the hut.

 Hot water remedies